louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Antidepressants are medicines used to treat depression and other illnesses.
 It is important to discuss all the risks of treating depression, and also the risks of not treating it.
 Patients and their families or other caregivers should discuss all treatment choices with the healthcare provider, not just the use of antidepressants.
 Antidepressant medicines have other side effects.
 Talk to the healthcare provider about the side effects of the medicine prescribed for you or your family member.
 Antidepressant medicines can interact with other medicines.
 Know all of the medicines that you or your family member take.
 Keep a list of all medicines to show the healthcare provider.
 Do not start new medicines without first checking with your healthcare provider.
 Not all antidepressant medicines prescribed for children are FDA approved for use in children.
-Talk to your child’s healthcare provider for more information.
+Talk to your child's healthcare provider for more information.

 ---